Are you at risk for atrial fibrillation? (AFib or AF)

 Binge drinking (having five drinks in two hours for men, or four drinks for women) may put you at higher risk for AFib.

 Although sleep apnea isn’t proven to cause AFib, studies show a strong link between obstructive sleep apnea and AFib.
 Often, treating the apnea can improve AFib.

-Others at risk are people with thyroid problems, diabetes, asthma and other chronic medical problems.
+Others at risk are people with thyroid problems (specifically hyperthyroidism), diabetes, asthma and other chronic medical problems.

-This content was last reviewed on 06/24/14.
+This content was last reviewed July 2016.